Average Costs of Invisalign in the USA

 A certain percentage or fixed amount of your Invisalign treatment may be covered by your insurance.
 This is dependent on the coverage offered by your insurance company and the specific plan you have.

 Invisalign is generally priced between $1,800 and $9,500 without insurance.
 Invisalign claims that their treatment is comparable to conventional braces in price.

 Considerations for Additional Costs

-You should keep in mind the following additional costs when considering Invisalign treatment to improve your smile in Minnesota:
+You should keep in mind the following additional costs when considering Invisalign treatment to improve your smile.

 - Corrective work needed.
 Orthodontic issues and the amount of time it takes to fix them determine the cost of Invisalign.
 Invisalign’s clear aligner system involves wearing a series of aligners for a defined period of time before changing them.
 For more aligners, the cost will be higher.

 - The longer the treatment is expected to take, the higher the cost will be.
 The more materials and time spent by orthodontic staff, the longer the treatment is expected to take.